Skip to main content

 Authenticating to MotherDuck

-Using human user authentication
+Using browser-based authentication

 import duckdb